Austin-the-ace/serverToClient/README.md

 - Connected clients receive and send messages to all other occupants through socket
 - Maximum number of rooms is 20
 - Maximum number of clients per room is 10
+- Clients can leave via "/leave" and confirming the request
+- UDP broadcasts are sent in the discoverServer function.
 ## Contributors
 Melissa Swindall